tmenguy/ha-solcast-solar/README.md

 It is possible to configure periodic dampening values to account for shading.
 This may be configured by automation or the integration configuration for total dampening (overall hourly dampening only in configuration).

 Dampening is applied to future forecasts whenever a forecast is fetched, so forecast history retains the dampening that had been applied at the time.

-(Note that this method of applying dampening to keep historical dampening levels is introduced in v4.1.9.)
+> [!NOTE]
+>
+> Retained dampened historical forecasts is a recent change, and may require automation modification to read undampened forecast history instead.
+See [Reading forecast values in an automation](#reading-forecast-values-in-an-automation) and [Changes](#changes) below.

 Per-site and per-half hour dampening is possible only by using service calls or modifying a dampening configration file.
-See below.
+See [Granular dampening](#granular-dampening) below.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/reconfig.png)